Subject Knowledge Enhancement Courses (SKEs)

 You can complete them face to face, as a distance course or a hybrid version of the 2.

-The course is paid for by the DfE and you receive a tax-free bursary of up to £5,600.
-You are paid £200 per week that you complete the course and this means that you receive between £1,600 up to £5,600, depending on the length of the course.
+The course is paid for by the DfE and you receive a tax-free bursary.
+You are paid £175* per week that you complete the course and this means that you receive between £1,400 up to £4,900, depending on the length of the course.

 For more information about teacher training bursaries and finance, click here

 SKEs are delivered all over the country and can be completed before starting the course or during.
 We recommend completing the SKE before starting the course as it can be difficult to manage this workload alongside the teacher training course.

 You must have an offer from a teacher training provider stating that you need an SKE to be able to access these courses.